A Leader in the 2026 Gartner® Magic Quadrant™ for Endpoint Protection. Six years running.Six years. Gartner® Magic Quadrant™ Leader.Find Out Why

 CVE-2026-6581: H3C Magic B1 Buffer Overflow Vulnerability

 CVE-2026-6581 is a buffer overflow vulnerability in H3C Magic B1 routers affecting the SetMobileAPInfoById function.
 Attackers can exploit this remotely to compromise devices.
-Learn about technical details, affected versions, and mitigation.
+This article covers technical details.

 CVE-2026-6581 Overview